Galway Start-Up Forge Robotics Joins Y Combinator to Revolutionise Welding with AI

 Key Developments

 Forge Robotics has developed an AI-powered intelligence layer for industrial robots that allows machines to scan a part, interpret its geometry, and perform welds even when the setup is imperfect.
-The system is designed to eliminate the months of expensive engineering hours typically required to programme and maintain welding robots, making automation accessible to a far wider range of manufacturers.
+The system is designed to eliminate the months of expensive engineering hours typically required to programme and maintain welding robots, making automation accessible to a far wider range of manufacturers β including smaller firms that have historically been priced out of robotic solutions.

-Following their acceptance into Y Combinator, co-founders Cobbe and Cormican moved swiftly to San Francisco β Cobbe deferring his university degree and Cormican leaving his job.
-The company has already incorporated a US entity and begun interviewing engineers ahead of its planned first product launch in July 2026.
+Following their acceptance into Y Combinator, Cobbe deferred his university degree and Cormican left his job, and both relocated swiftly to San Francisco.
+The company has incorporated a US entity and begun interviewing engineers ahead of its planned first product launch in July 2026.
+The market opportunity is substantial: the AI in welding and manufacturing automation sector is projected to be worth between $14.8 billion and $17.4 billion by 2034-35, driven by the integration of collaborative robots, real-time defect detection, and IoT-enabled predictive maintenance.

 Why It Matters